vykt/liblain/README.md

     <img src="lain.png" width="150" height="150">
 </p>

+### NOTE:

+**liblain** is undergoing major testing and a minor refactor.
+Prebuilt binaries and static builds are coming.
+To get liblain working before the refactor is finished, install the latest release and [cmore v0.0.3](https://github.com/vykt/cmore/releases/tag/0.0.3).

 ### ABOUT:

 The Lain library (<b>liblain</b>) provides a programmatic interface to the memory and memory maps of processes on Linux.
 Liblain can be used for: